fnrg-nfv/backup-deep/doc/readme.md

 - Establish a time-series model that makes decisions based on the arrival time of the SFC；
 - Use the reinforcement learning algorithm to determine the location of the node to be placed, and use the greedy algorithm to determine the link occupied;

+## Terms

+- Episode: In the context of reinforcement learning algorithms, it represents a simulation;
+- Step: Each SFC's deployment.

 ## Routing algorithm

 - Find all paths that meet throughput and latency requirements；